Home » Business Email Signature File Best Practices

 DON’T use formatting in your sig file (or your business emails).

-DON’T use small case for your name.
+DON’T use small case or all caps for your name.

 Capitalize your name formally: John A. Smith, John Smith, John.
 Not typing your name formally with proper capitalization can show a lack of education and business savvy.

-Now to the Do’s:
+Now to the Dos:

 DO align your sig’s text with spaces and not tabbing.

-No need to include your email address.
+There is no need to include your email address.
 Your address is automatically noted at the top of every email you send.

 Thank you,